This page is a work in progress and I’ll add more items as I have time and come across them. Please bookmark this page for future reference.

 Amazon has Cal-Tint UTC’s.
 I’ve used these and recommend them.

-Avoid Polyvine and Tints-All colorants as they tend to be poor color quality and of the wrong consistency for graining.
+Avoid Polyvine and Tints-All colorants as they tend to be poor color quality and of the wrong consistency.

 Blending and softening brushes: Perhaps the most crucial brush for wood graining and many faux finishes.